Die Hard Arcade: Development

 Die Hard Arcade originated as a means for Sega to use existing resources: Sega had produced an excess inventory of ST-V arcade boards, and had acquired the Die Hard license but as yet had no Die Hard games in development.
 The game was created by Sega AM1 and the US-based Sega Technical Institute (STI), with all work on the game taking place at STI's facilities.
 Sega AM1 provided the engineering, design, and art, while STI provided art, design and animation.
 Die Hard Arcade was the final game developed by STI before the studio was dissolved.
 Previews reveal that up until shortly before the game's arcade release, the gameplay was strictly two dimensional, with characters only able to move along a single plane.
 The game was developed simultaneously for the ST-V Titan arcade system and Sega Saturn, but the home version was released later.

 The Japanese version of Die Hard Arcade, Dynamite Deka, was followed by a sequel titled Dynamite Deka 2 for the arcade and Dreamcast.
 The sequel was released internationally as Dynamite Cop.
 In 2007, a remake of the second game was released in arcades (on NAOMI) under the name Dynamite Deka EX in Japan and Asian Dynamite in Europe and the USA.
 Bruno, from the original Japanese version, later appeared as a solo unit in the 2012 crossover role-playing game, Project X Zone, recolored to match his Dynamite Cop appearance in the Western releases.
 Because the character is based on John McClane, Bruno's likeness is modeled after Bruce Willis.

+In a 1998 interview, the game’s director Makoto Uchida noted that he is “personally a huge fan of Die Hard, and really wanted to make a Die Hard-esque game for a long time.”